intersystems-community/cache-tort-git/README.md

 In this particular case Caché Git stores all its files (except sc-list.txt) in `src/cache/` subfolder.
 Classes are stored in `src/cache/cls/` etc. All csp files (including static files -- js, css) are stored in `src/cache/csp-data/`.
 With this particular path to repository classes will be stored in folder `C:\temp\testctg\src\cache\cls\`.

 You can omit root mappings.
 Mappings for particular item type are still applied.

+#### Other Settings
+The following sub-nodes of `^Git("settings")` allow for further configuration:
+* `"groupByFolder"` - boolean value that defaults to `0`.
+The setting applies to all INC, MAC and INT routines as well as DFI exports.
+  * When this value is true, use nested folders for these files e.g. `Package.Include.INC` would be exported to `<rootfolder>/Package/Include.inc.xml`
+  * When this value is false, all these files are exported to the root folder.
+* `"includeExtensionInFilename"` - boolean value that defaults to `1`.
+  * When true, exported files include the lowercase extension in the filename, e.g. `MyClass.cls.xml`
+  * When false, exported files do not include the extension in the filename, e.g. `MyClass.xml`

 NOTE: Caché Git does not do any automatic moving of files.
 If you have classes placed in root folder and change mappings for cls to "src/cache/cls/" you need to move files corresponding to these classes manually.
 Better -- set mappings on creating of repository, before adding new items to source control.